foo123/Contemplate/README.md

 * __Localization__ , __Data escaping__ can be built-in and configurable easily (localization functions are already built-in)

 * Loops can have optional _elsefor()_ statement when no data, or data is empty (see test.php)

+* Templates can *include* other templates (similar to PHP __include__ directive), right now these includes wil be compiled into the the template that called them

 * Notes: __Literal double quotes__ should better be used inside templates